Professor-G/StreamingInstability_YJ14/docs/source/Godines et al 2025.rst

 	# We saved 101 snapshots, after each orbit
 	orbits = np.arange(0, 101, 1)

+	# Path to data, note that these are set assuming that the data and analysis folders are in the working directory

 	# Load the max particle densities per-species that was saved during analysis
 	max_density_10au = np.loadtxt('analysis/max_densities_10au.txt')
 	max_density_30au = np.loadtxt('analysis/max_densities_30au.txt')